 Your new kitten may or may not already know how to use a litter box.
-It all depends on how she was raised by her mother.
+It all depends on how it was raised by its mother.
 Kittens learn most of their behaviors from their mother over the first six weeks of their lives.
 If the mother uses a litter box, then the kitten will likely learn this before being adopted into a new home.
-However, if the kitten was raised outdoors or was separated from the mother too early, she might have no knowledge of litter boxes or even proper elimination habits.
+However, if the kitten was raised outdoors or was separated from the mother too early, it might have no knowledge of litter boxes or even proper elimination habits.
 This is where you come in and begin litter box training.

 Choose the Best Litter Box

-Choose the Right Cat Litter
+Choose the Right Litter

-The type of litter you choose can make a big difference in how well your kitten takes to the litter box.
+The type of litter you choose can make a big difference in how well your kitten takes to litter box training.
 The texture of scoopable litter is generally preferred by cats over the larger non-scoopable clay style.
-Unscented litter is best because perfumes can overwhem your kitten's sensitive olfactory system.
+Unscented litter is best because perfumes can overwhelm your kitten's sensitive olfactory system.

-Create and Maintain a Safe Litter Box Environment
+Create a Safe Environment

 The litter box should be placed in a private yet accessible area of your home.
 Avoid cramped spaces like under cabinets or in small closets.
 Make sure the box is not next to a loud appliance or something else that makes scary noises.